Cord Meyer: CIA career

-Circa 1949, Meyer started working for the Central Intelligence Agency, joining the organization in 1951 at the invitation of Allen Dulles.
+Around 1949, Meyer started working for the Central Intelligence Agency, joining the organization in 1951 at the invitation of Allen Dulles.
 At first he worked at the Office of Policy Coordination under former OSS man, Frank Wisner.
 In 1953, Meyer came under attack by the Federal Bureau of Investigation (FBI), which claimed he was a security risk for having once stood at the same podium of a "notorious leftist", and refused to give him a security clearance.
 An internal CIA inquiry summarily dismissed the claims.

 According to Deborah Davis in her 1979 book Katharine the Great, Meyer became the "principal operative" of Operation Mockingbird, an alleged plan to secretly influence domestic and foreign media.
 Meyer befriended James Angleton, who in 1954 became the CIA's counter-intelligence chief.
 From 1954 until 1962, Meyer led the agency's International Organizations Division.
 Meyer headed the Covert Action Staff of the Directorate of Plans from 1962.

-On 18 December 1956, Meyer's nine-year-old son, Michael, was hit by a car and killed.
-Meyer and his wife Mary divorced in 1958.
-On 12 October 1964, his former wife Mary was shot dead by an unknown assailant alongside the Chesapeake and Ohio Canal.
-Her sister and brother-in-law Benjamin C. Bradlee, later the executive editor of The Washington Post, caught Angleton breaking into Pinchot's residence.
-Angleton apparently was looking for Mary Meyer's diary that allegedly contained details of a love affair with John F. Kennedy, the recently assassinated U.S. President.
+From 1967 to 1973, Meyer was assistant deputy director of plans under Thomas Karamessines, and from 1973 to 1976 was CIA station chief in London.

-From 1967 to 1973, Meyer was Assistant Deputy Director of Plans under Thomas Karamessines, and from 1973 to 1976 was CIA station chief in London.
+Some insiders incorrectly suspected that Cord Meyer was Deep Throat, a key informant in the Watergate Scandal whose identity was a mystery for more than 30 years.